-Jessica joins the SDR team with 10 years of experience in natural resources management and planning.
-Her science background led to a career supporting informed decision-making and leveraging collaborative capacity around conservation issues.
-Her work in the West has given her many opportunities to partner with a broad range of agency and non-governmental organizations on forest and grassland restoration projects, regional planning efforts, policy development, and voluntary conservation programs.
-Most recently, she served as the senior planner for the country’s largest and most politically complex National Scenic Area in the Columbia River Gorge.
+Jessica joined the SDR team in 2018 with over 12 years of experience in natural resources management and planning.
+Her science background and commitment to collaboration have shaped her work in the West.
+She has enjoyed many opportunities to partner with agencies, governments, and non-governmental organizations to accomplish forest and grassland restoration, regional planning efforts, policy development, and voluntary conservation programs.
+Along with SDR, she is concurrently part time senior planner for the country’s largest and most politically complex National Scenic Area in the Columbia River Gorge.
 She formerly served as Habitat Specialist for the Flagstaff Region at Arizona Game & Fish Department.

-Jessica hold a B.S. in Ecology & Evolutionary Biology from The University of California, Santa Cruz and an M.S. in Environmental Science & Policy from Northern Arizona University.
+Jessica hold a B.S. in Ecology & Evolutionary Biology from The University of California, Santa Cruz and M.S. in Environmental Science & Policy from Northern Arizona University.

 Julia has been facilitating collaborative natural resource management efforts in the Southwest for the past seven years.
 She has supported the design, facilitation, and implementation of collaborative processes including large-landscape conservation, outdoor recreation, watershed-based collaboratives, inter-agency land use planning, and various other topics.

 Julia has a Bachelor’s in Environmental Studies with a focus on Environmental Psychology from the University of Michigan, and an M.S. from the University of Arizona School of Natural Resources and the Environment.
 Her Master’s thesis focused on public perceptions of renewable energy facilities.
 Julia is passionate about designing forward-thinking, stakeholder-driven efforts that benefit both people and the land.